ap0llo/changelog/docs/templates.md

 # Templates

-Template allow customizing the generated changelog and generate a changelog in different formats of for different environments.
+Templates allow generating a change log in different formats of for different environments.

-The template to use can be configured using the `changelog:template:name` setting (see [Configuration](./configuration/settings/template-name.md) for details).
+The template to use can be configured using the [Template Name Setting](./configuration/settings/template-name.md) for details.

 The following templates are supported: